-[assignment: cryptographic algorithm]
+42 [assignment: cryptographic algorithm]

-[assignment: list of standards]
+43 [assignment: cryptographic key sizes] 44 [assignment: list of standards]

-security attributes, or FCS\CKM.1 Cryptographic key generation], FCS\CKM.4 Cryptographic key destruction.

-FCS\COP.1/ECDAA

-Hierarchical to:

-FCS\COP.1.1/ECDAA

-The TSF shall perform the TPM 2.0 EccCommitCompute function and TPM 2.0 EcDaa function in accordance with the specified cryptographic algorithm ECC over $GF(p)^{42}$ and cryptographic key sizes 128 to 640 bits that meet the following: TPM Rev. 2.0

-The security functionality is resistant against side channel analysis and other attacks described in [50].
+7.000100100 Security Target Lite Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.
+FCS_COP.1/ECDAA Cryptographic operation - TPM 2.0 ECDAA Hierarchical to: No other components.
+FCS_COP.1.1/ECDAA The TSF shall perform the TPM 2.0 ECDAA signature generation function in accordance with a specified cryptographic algorithm ECC over $GF(p)^{50}$ and cryptographic key sizes 128 to 640 bits that meet the following: TPM Rev. 2.0 [9] Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [54].
 To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).

-[FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation], FCS\CKM.4 Cryptographic key destruction.

-FCS\COP.1/SHA Hierarchical to: FCS\COP.1.1/SHA Cryptographic operation

-The TSF shall perform hashing in accordance with the specified cryptographic algorithm SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384 and SHA-3/512 and cryptographic key size none that meet the following: FIPS 180-4 [40] and FIPS 202 [41].

-- 1) The security functionality is resistant against side channel analysis and timing attacks as described in [50].
-To fend off attackers with high attack potential an adequate security level must be used (references can be found in national and international documents and standards).. - (2) The length of the data to hash has to be a multiple of one byte.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.
+FCS_COP.1/SHA Cryptographic operation Hierarchical to: No other components.
+FCS_COP.1.1/SHA The TSF shall perform hashing in accordance with a specified cryptographic algorithm SHA-1 , SHA-224 , SHA-256 , SHA-384 , SHA-512 , SHA-3/224 , SHA-3/256 , SHA-3/384 and SHA-3/512 and cryptographic key size none that meet the following: FIPS 180-4 [44] and FIPS 202 [45] .
+Application Notes: 1) The security functionality is resistant against side channel analysis and timing attacks as described in [54].
+To fend off attackers with high attack potential an adequate security level must be used (references can be found in national and international documents and standards) (2) The length of the data to hash has to be a multiple of one byte.
 Arbitrary bit lengths are not supported.

-[FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation], FCS\CKM.4 Cryptographic key destruction.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction.

-FCS\COP.1/HMAC Cryptographic operation Hierarchical to: No other components.
+- 53 [assignment: cryptographic algorithm]

+- 54 [assignment: cryptographic key sizes]

+- 55 [assignment: list of standards]

-All information provided in this document is subject to legal disclaimers.
+NCJ38AC High-performance secure microcontroller with Crypto Library for Automotive All information provided in this document is subject to legal disclaimers.